mk12/sicp/notes/text.md

 > But there is an important difference between mathematical functions and computer procedures.
 Procedures must be effective. [@1.1.7]

 - In mathematics, you can say "the square root of $x$ is the nonnegative $y$ such that $y^2 = x$."
 This is not a procedure.
-- Mathematical functions describes things (declarative knowledge); procedures describe how to do things (imperative knowledge).
+- Mathematical functions describe things (declarative knowledge); procedures describe how to do things (imperative knowledge).
 - Declarative is _what is_, imperative is _how to_.

 ::: exercises